Auto Repair Shop Marketing: The Customer Retention System for Independent Garages

 How do you encourage customers to leave Google reviews without violating Google's policies?

 Ask genuinely and personally after a positive interaction.
 A direct link to your Google review page sent by SMS or provided on a business card removes friction.
 Never offer incentives of any kind in exchange for a review.
 Focus on timing: a customer who has just collected their car and expressed satisfaction is far more likely to leave a review than one receiving a generic email three weeks later.
+The same review-generation discipline is what separates trades businesses that dominate local search from those that don't, a pattern we cover in detail in our guide to plumber review marketing.

 About the Author